DARK-art108/PCB-Components-Detection/README.md

   <img width="1000" height="500" src="pcb board.PNG" />
 </p>

-After labelling the images can get the annotatios in any format like text, pascal voc, coco json.'
+After labelling the images can get the annotatios in any format like text, pascal voc, coco json.

 Yolo annotation look like below one